MicrosoftDocs/powerapps-docs/includes/short-zoom.md

-A positive integer that determines the percentage by which an image from a camera is magnified.
+**Zoom** A positive integer that determines the percentage by which an image from a camera is magnified.